Chronicles 3

 for Russia

-if only there wasn’t
+if only there wasn’t a war

 I’m worried for my brother